0xDBFB7/ionprinter/documents/cathode_description.md

 Contrary to the above, however, oxide cathodes are, in fact, demountable, if operated at a higher temperature and maintained at 120c when exposed to atmosphere in order to prevent water absorption.

+Barium oxide is *quite* toxic.
+Might not be ideal for consumer use.

+Barium aluminate is pretty safe.

 ***